akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey met his gaze.
 Didn't flinch.
 Didn't perform.
 Simply waited.

-**Harold:** (after a long moment) "You have your father's patience."
+After a long moment: "You have your father's patience."

-**Godfrey:** "I've been told that.
+"I've been told that.
 Not always as a compliment."

-**Harold:** (almost smiles) "No. I don't suppose it was."
+Almost a smile.
+"No. I don't suppose it was."
 He gestured to a stool.
 "Sit."

 Godfrey sat.

 Harold lowered himself into his chair—slowly, because he must—but his eyes never left Godfrey.

-**Harold:** "She told me what the king said.
+"She told me what the king said.
 About the wolf and the tree."

-**Godfrey:** "Yes."
+"Yes."

-**Harold:** "You understood it."
+"You understood it."

-**Godfrey:** "I think so."
+"I think so."

-**Harold:** (nodding) "Good.
+Nodding.
+"Good.
 Then you know what's coming."

-**Godfrey:** "I know what my father intends.
-Whether it comes... that depends on more than intention."
+"I know what my father intends.
+Whether it comes… that depends on more than intention."

-**Harold:** "On what?"
+"On what?"

-**Godfrey:** (glancing at Beatrice) "On her.
+Glancing at Beatrice.
+"On her.
 On you.
 On whether this can be something other than a king's command."

 Beatrice's heart did something strange.

 Harold was quiet for a moment.
-Then:

-**Harold:** "You walked her home.
+Then: "You walked her home.
 You waited outside.
-You let her tell me first." (pause) "Why?"
+You let her tell me first."
+A pause.
+"Why?"

-**Godfrey:** "Because she's not a command.
+"Because she's not a command.
 She's a person.
 I wanted her to know that someone sees that."

 Harold looked at him.
 Long and steady.

 Then, slowly, he nodded.

-**Harold:** "Your father and I... we're not young men.
+"Your father and I… we're not young men.
 We've seen too much to believe in easy things.
 But I'll tell you what I believe: a man who waits, who watches, who sees—that man is worth more than a dozen princes who only know how to take."

 He leaned forward, slightly.

-**Harold:** "She's all I have.
+"She's all I have.
 This hall.
 These lands.
 Her.
 If this is some game—some court trick to use her and discard her—"

-**Godfrey:** "It's not."
+"It's not."

-**Harold:** "How do I know that?"
+"How do I know that?"

-**Godfrey:** (quietly) "Because I'm still here.
+Quietly: "Because I'm still here.
 Because I could have sent guards.
 Could have left her at the gate.
 Could have done what any prince would do and treated this as a chore to be finished."

 He looked at Harold directly.

-**Godfrey:** "I didn't.
+"I didn't.
 I walked.
 For miles.
 With a goose in a basket.
 And I didn't want it to end."

 Harold saw it.
 Saw her face.
 Saw the young man's quiet honesty.
 Saw something he thought he'd never see again in this hall: possibility.

-**Harold:** (to Godfrey, softly) "You love her already."
+To Godfrey, softly: "You love her already."

 It wasn't a question.